nydailynews/style/README.md

-# Code style guide
+# Coding project style guide
-Guidelines on coding for the NY Daily News newsroom
+Guidelines on code and coding projects for the NY Daily News newsroom.

 ## Religious battles